Functional Genomics Research Unit

 - Development of novel genetic tools for in vitro and in vivo transgenesis.

-Dr Matilde Cescon (RTDB)
+Prof. Matilde Cescon (PA)

 Email: matilde.cescon@unipd.it